Lightning strikes along SC river; 1 dead, many injured

 GEORGETOWN, S.C.
-(AP) — Authorities say lightning struck at a popular river gathering spot in South Carolina on Independence Day, killing one person and injuring as many as a dozen.
+(AP) — Authorities say lightning struck at a popular river gathering spot in South Carolina on Independence Day, killing a man and injuring as many as a dozen other people.

-Lightning hit near Lawshe Plantation in Georgetown County on Thursday afternoon, news outlets reported.
-The hunting attraction and event venue is located along the Black River near the coast.
+Resident Edward Williams tells WCSC-TV that a group of people had been boating on the Black River near Lawshe Plantation and had come ashore to grill pork chops when lightning struck a nearby tree.
+Shortly afterward, someone came banging on his door.

-Lightning hit a tree on shore next to the river, WCSC quoted Georgetown County Battalion Chief David Geney as saying.
-The strike injured as many as a dozen people, multiple news outlets reported.
+“It was a little kid in a panic that said a bunch of people got struck by lightning and he wanted me to call 911,” he told WPDE-TV.

-Three people were taken to a hospital for treatment, one of whom was in critical condition and died shortly after, WPDE reported .
+The spot is remote, and pouring rain and unpaved back roads made it difficult to reach.
+WPDE reported that three people were taken to a hospital, and one died shortly thereafter.
 He was identified as Ryan Gamble, 44, of Andrews, the TV station said, quoting Georgetown County Deputy Coroner Chase Ridgeway.
-The other two received minor injuries, the station said.
+The other two had minor injuries and were being held for observation, the station said.

 “We were just sitting in the river waiting for the storm to blow over,” survivor Joseph Dalzell told the station.
 “The lightning hit the tree and ran through all of us.”